jacksonet00/github-leaderboard/README.md

    docker-compose -f local.yml build
    ```

-2. If in production, we can easily change things by running the production setting files instead.
+2. If in production, we can easily change things by running the production setting files.

    ```bash
    docker-compose -f production.yml build